sailstech/multiple-apps-parse-server/README.md

 password: *******************
 ---------------------------------------------------------
 No.1 parse server instance is created!
-The customer information is shown as following, you can copy & paste to your customer
+The app and customer information are shown as following, you can copy & paste to your customer
 ---------------------------------------------------------
 api URL: https://app.xxx.com/firstapp
 application id: ***rEIIPpggXbKJCy***
-master key: ***ZepMVqJMRGuuXd***  //please keep master key in secret dashboard URL: https://app.xxx.com:4040 dashboard username:firstapp dashboard password: **********  //please keep this password in secret
+master key: ***ZepMVqJMRGuuXd***  //please keep master key in secret dashboard URL: https://app.xxx.com:4040 dashboard username:c1 dashboard password: **********  //please keep this password in secret
 ---------------------------------------------------------
 ```
  if you want to test locally, try `http://localhost:3000/firstapp` for the first app parse server and
  `http://localhost:4040` for parse dashboard.

- you can create the second app by `customer=secondapp node newInstance.js`, and so on.
+ you can create the second app by `app=secondapp customer=c1 node newInstance.js`, and so on.

 * cloud code monitoring